Skip to main content

 Prostate Health Monitoring on Hormonal Optimization Protocols

-A commitment to is also a commitment to proactive health monitoring.
+A commitment to hormonal optimization is also a commitment to proactive health monitoring.
 The goal is to identify any potential issues early, allowing for timely intervention.
 A standard monitoring protocol for a man on TRT is not an admission of inherent danger but a reflection of good clinical practice.
 It is analogous to the regular maintenance you would perform on any complex system to ensure its continued optimal performance.

 • Baseline Assessment Before initiating any hormonal therapy, a thorough baseline assessment is essential.
 This includes a measurement of your Prostate-Specific Antigen (PSA) level and a digital rectal examination (DRE).
 These tests establish your individual starting point, against which all future changes will be measured.